ahmeditaev/AG-test/README.md

-# Getting Started with Create React App
+# This project was bootstrapped with Create React App

 [Open in browser](https://ahmeditaev.github.io/AG-test/)